Indiana State Road 75: Northern section

-History
+Former route in Spencer County

-When the Owensboro Bridge between Owensboro, Kentucky and Rockport, Indiana opened in September 1940, its northern end connected to a new nine-mile (14 km) stretch of state highway through Spencer County that directed traffic to State Road 66.
-As the Kentucky highway which connected to the bridge was designated Kentucky State Route 75, Indiana gave its connector road the same number.
+When the Glover H. Cary Bridge between Owensboro, Kentucky and Rockport, Indiana opened in September 1940, its northern end connected to a new nine-mile (14 km) stretch of state highway through Spencer County that fed traffic to State Road 66.
+As the Kentucky highway which connected to the bridge was designated Kentucky 75, Indiana gave its connector road the same number.

-In 1954, U.S. Route 231 was extended through Kentucky and Indiana, and the southernmost stretch of 231 in Indiana was routed along State Road 75.
-The Indiana Department of Highways removed State Road 75 from U.S. 231 in Spencer County by the early 1980s, along with all of U.S. 231's other concurrent designations throughout the state (others included State Road 45 and State Road 43).
+In 1954, U.S. Route 231 was extended through Indiana, and the southernmost stretch of the new U.S. route in Indiana was routed along S.R.
+75. The road was signed with both designations.
+The Indiana Department of Highways removed 75's designation from U.S. 231 in Spencer County by 1979, along with 231's other concurrent routes throughout the state (others included S.R.
+45 and S.R.
+43).

-In October 2002, with the opening of the William H. Natcher Bridge and the relocation of U.S. 231, this segment of highway was again redesignated, this time as the southern leg of State Road 161.
+In October 2002, with the opening of the William H. Natcher Bridge and the relocation of U.S. 231, this segment of highway was again redesignated, this time as a southern extension of S.R.
+161.